pangeo-forge/pangeo-forge-gcs-bakery/README.md

 2. Test the flow using the prefect cloud UI

 ### Debugging

+This bakery offers both a Loki instance and a bash script for getting information about your flow runs.
+This information includes exposing the Dask Scheduler dashboard on your local machine for your perusal.

+The script, when run with `make getinfo` will allow you to pick the flow run in which you are interested and will provide queries for use in Loki to allow you to drill further into the logs for the dask components associated with that run.
+It will also bring the Dask Scheduler dashboard to your local machine so that you can also use this to aid with debugging.

 1. Run `make loki` to deploy loki to the cluster via helm if you haven't already
    1. You will need to get helm(https://helm.sh/docs/intro/install/) to deploy loki to the cluster
    2. Get the info needed  to access the loki instance by using the instructions output to the terminal in the previous step